Chapter of Surgeons

 Chair

-It is a forum for all surgical members of the Society and is responsible for:
+The British Society Transplantation Chapter of Transplant Surgeons (CoTS) is a forum for all surgical members of the Society.

 Roles and responsibilities

-- To work closely with the Herrick Society and the Transplant Training and Education Committee (TTEC) to identify and resolve issues which impact on Transplant Surgery training and clinical practice
+• To work closely with the Herrick Society and the Education Committee (EC) to identify and resolve issues which impact on Transplant Surgery training and clinical practice.

-- To alternate running a meeting with a specific theme to bring together the wider transplant surgical community (Year 1) or a session at the Annual Congress to focus specifically on surgical issues (Year 2)
+• To run an annual meeting.
+These will alternate between a standalone thematic meeting to bring together the wider transplant surgical community (Year 1) and a session at the Annual Congress to focus specifically on surgical issues (Year 2)

-- Provide specific views and “horizon scan” on surgical issues of specific relevance to the Transplant Surgeon
+• Provide views and “horizon scan” on surgical issues of specific relevance to the Transplant Surgeon

 Membership